spacetelescope/jwst/docs/jwst/wfss_contam/description.rst

    contaminating sources.
 4. The simulated contamination cutout is subtracted from the observed source cutout, thereby removing the signal from contaminating spectra.
-If polynomial fitting is enabled, see the section on :ref:`Polynomial Flux Modeling` below for details on how this modifies steps 3 & 4.
+If polynomial fitting is enabled, see the section on :ref:`polynomial_flux_modeling` below for details on how this modifies steps 3 & 4.

 Outputs